Slaski/DLND-Translation_Project/README.md

 ## Project 4 - Translation Project

 This is the fourth project from the Deep Learning Nanodegre from [Udacity](https://www.udacity.com/).
-In this project we have to train a neural network machine translation to translate sentenced from English to French.
+In this project we have to train a neural network machine translation to translate sentences from English to French.

 ## Dependencies